darksoldier1404/DP-GUIShop/README.md

 ![](https://dpnw.site/assets/img/desc_card/desc.jpg)

-# DP-Shop Plugin Introduction
+# DP-GUIShop Plugin Introduction

-DP-Shop is a Minecraft plugin that allows for easy creation and management of shops on servers.
+DP-GUIShop is a Minecraft plugin that allows for easy creation and management of shops on servers.
 It offers intuitive item and price configuration through a GUI, along with features for enabling/disabling shops and pagination.

 ## Plugin Features
 - **GUI-Based Configuration**: Easily set items and prices using a graphical interface.